 Understanding Lesions, the silent activity of MS

-- What are the different kinds of lesions, and what do they mean?
+- What are the different characteristics of lesions, and what do they mean?

 - How do lesions today affect what happens with my MS in the future?